Free Emotional Abuse TEST

-If you’re looking for an example of emotional abuse, this quiz covers 19 different types of emotional abuse.
+If you’re looking for an example of emotional abuse, this test for emotional abuse covers 19 different types.

-The emotional abuse examples will bring you clarity if you…
+Each example of emotional abuse will bring you clarity if you…

 - have been to years of couple therapy or marriage therapy and things haven’t improved.